spiral-project/blog/content/services/fxa-oauth-integration.rst

 :tags: FxA, python
 :lang: en

-Daybed is user agnostic, when you logs in you grab an Hawk Token derives into credentials that are used to sign every request made to the API.
+Daybed is user agnostic.
+It does not handle users and passwords but tokens, using Hawk.
+When you log in, you obtain a Hawk Token derived into credentials that are used to sign every request made to the API.

-This token can then be linked to anything: the user, the device or a group with share credentials.
+This token can then represent anything: the user, the device or a group of users that share the same token.

-This lets people use daybed the way it fits their software.
+This lets people use Daybed the way it fits their software.

-Also when you want user's devices to use the same token, you need a way to share it.
+But on the other hand, when a user wants to user the same token on all her devices, she needs a way to share it easily and securely.

+There are several ways to do it, among them:

+- Put the token in the URLs of your applications (like 0bin, doodle, google docs, ...), and share the URLs on your devices using synced bookmarks for example
+- Build the token from the authorization header
+- Build the token from a user id obtained via OAuth

 Get a token using Basic-Auth